 #5.
 BLOG LEGALLY

-If you’re not interested in getting sued than knowing how to blog legally is extremely important.
+If you’re not interested in getting sued then knowing how to blog legally is extremely important.
 Fortunately, I work professionally for a law firm so I am familiar with copyright laws.

 However, if you have no idea what you’re doing then this needs to be a HIGH priority.
 All website owners must know the laws to abide by in order to not only protect their content but to also limit the possibility of a lawsuit.

 If you’re just starting out then Jade & Oak is a great resource for introducing bloggers to the legal side.
-The website has a free email course called Legalize Your Blog which will explain everything you need to know.
+The website has a free course called Blog & Be Legal (lite) which will explain everything you need to know.

 #6.
 FIND YOUR TRIBE